jeteve/String-Snip/README.md

 ## snip

 Pure function.
-Shortens long substrings of the given string.
+Returns the given string with its long substrings shortened.

 Usage: